 January 2017 entry - Application deadline will be on the 31st October 2016 for international students and 2nd December 2016 for UK/EU students.

 Our department offers research strengths in all periods of French literature, modern French history and politics, Francophone literature and French thought.
 There are several active research seminars and reading groups in which staff and research students participate.
 We provide formal, subject-specific training and individual guidance on research methods, writing research proposals, applying for funding and presenting research papers.

 Current students are working on topics across the whole range of French literary studies, and many of our recent PhD graduates have gone on successfully to academic posts or postdoctoral fellowships.

-As a research student, you will have designated primary and secondary supervisors, and most students will see their supervisor at least every two weeks during the first year of research.
-We will monitor your progress through termly written reports and annual reviews.
+As a research student, you will have designated primary and secondary supervisors.
+Students will see their primary supervisor regularly, and perhaps as often as every two weeks during the first year of research.
 You will be strongly encouraged to attend research seminars in the department and beyond, and be expected to present your research in the departmental seminar at some point.

 We offer a dedicated study space for our postgraduate research students on the fourth floor of our Virginia Woolf building.

 Our students benefit from funds to subsidise student attendance at conferences, and to contribute towards research costs.
 We have exchanges at graduate level with the Université de Paris X Nanterre and the Ecole Normale Supérieure Lyon.

 All MPhil/PhD students in their first year who have not studied literary theory are given the opportunity to attend all or part of the MA compulsory module: Reading Theory/Reading Practice, which looks at literary and critical theory through discussion of readings of literary texts, followed by discussions of key polemics and debates in critical theory.

 Our students attend training sessions with specialist librarians at the British Library and the King's Maughan Library.